 Humanities Shmunanities: All We Need is Love

-His argument, however well intended, is frankly too simple.
+His perspective, however well intended, is off the mark, though.
 Brooks is concerned that the humanities are either dying or, even worse, have no place in contemporary public discourse or business practice.
-What he doesn’t consider is that real oomph behind the humanities is that they are not what he thinks they are.
-They are not a discrete set of disciplines laid out for each of us to master.
+He’s focused on the disciplines.
+The truth is, though that the value of the humanities does not lay in our collective capacity to master this set of disciplines.
+Disciplines are irrelevant.
 The classics are not the classics.
 History is not history.
 Literature?
 Not Literature.
 Philosophy?
 Well, you tell me.
 The humanities are ideas.
 They provide us, together, with a lens through which to read, interpret, and, yes, act in and create our worlds.
 This happens in academia, to be sure.
 But it also happens in marketing, innovation, design, banking, government, law, administration…wherever.
 The humanities are alive and well in each of these sectors.

-I’ve only recently come to discover this though I have a PhD in Rhetoric and Cultural studies.
+I’ve only recently come to discover this liveliness.
 I’ve taught graduate seminars in rhetoric, basic writing classes, courses in literature, women’s studies and all kinds of other cool stuff.
 For 6 years, I ran the public Humanities agency in Portland, Oregon (yep, the National Endowment for the Humanities has independent affiliates in 56 states and territories).
 Now, I’m unemployed.
 On the dole.
 And it’s no party being one of the 4.4 million (according to the bureau of labor statistics).
-But here’s what’s happened; I’ve talked to a lot of people.
-I’ve met or “networked,” with close to 100 people.
+But here’s what’s happened: I’ve talked to a lot of people.
 These folks have run the occupational gamut from medicine to marketing, from fundraising to design, from non-profit to tech corporate.
 They tell me they want people who can ask good questions.
 They’re looking for employees who are curious, who can generate excitement, who are keenly aware of organizational culture.
 They want creative intelligence, collaborative problem solvers, out of the box thinkers.
 They want folks who can make them laugh…smart folks who know they don’t know everything.
 Business are looking for humanists.
-A humanist like Quintillians’ “ good man speaking well.”
-In modern day parlance, “a conscientious person, who thinks critically, asks questions, is receptive, and an active part of the conversation.”
+A humanist like Quintillian’s “ good man speaking well—” in modern day parlance, “a conscientious person, who thinks critically, asks questions, is receptive, and an active part of the conversation.”